• Skip to main content

 • Use fresh or stale bread.
 This recipe includes last-minute staling instructions.

-• Bake this stuffing outside the bird like a traditional dressing.
+• Bake this stuffing outside the bird as a traditional dressing, or inside, if you like.

 • Customize it for vegetarians by using vegetable broth.